programmerraja/MyBlog/content/post/2024/The Day a DDOS Attack Led to the Most Awkward Hello World.md

 It was a perfectly normal afternoon until *BAM!* Our marketing team burst into our Slack like they’d just seen a ghost: **“The landing page is down!”**

-Naturally, I did what any developer does in this situation—internally panicked while pretending to stay calm.
+Naturally, I did what any developer does in this situation internally panicked while pretending to stay calm.

 #### **Cue the investigation montage:**